 You may be surprised to see a rubber mallet on this list, but a rubber mallet can come in handy.
 You can use it to push that bumper dent out or smack that rotor that's refusing to get out.

 Don't be discouraged.
 It is not that you need to be strong to fix cars; you need to be smart.
 Use a breaker bar instead of the ratchet, and you can loosen any bolt.
 Even the CV joint bolts are meant to be removed with a breaker bar.

 Car Ramps and Floor Jack

 Ramps are a must.
 Period.
 If you are planning on changing the oil yourself, ramps make this task easier and safer.
-We recommend ramps because they are safer to use than a floor jack, especially when you are just starting with fixing your car.
+We recommend ramps because they are safer to use than a floor jack, especially when you start fixing your car.

 Rolling the car up on the ramps is easy, fast, and quicker than using a floor jack.
 The added benefit of using ramps is that you are less likely to damage your driveway or garage floor, a common issue with floor jacks.

 Editor's Pick: RhinoGear Vehicle Ramp, which has a capacity of up to 12,000 lb.